 Assemble steering link rod to engine with bolt, locknut and spacer and flat washers.
-Torque locknut to specifications.
+Tighten the locknut to the specified torque.

 Corrosion Control Anode

 Your outboard has a corrosion control anode installed to the gearcase.
 An anode helps protect the outboard against galvanic corrosion by sacrificing its metal to be slowly corroded instead of the outboard metals.